Properly disposing of hazardous waste is of utmost importance in protecting our health and the environment.

 Recycling

-Recycling hazardous waste focuses on recovering valuable materials or repurposing them to lessen environmental harm.
+Recycling hazardous waste aims to recover valuable materials or repurpose them to reduce environmental damage.

-Certain hazardous items, like batteries and electronic waste, often have specialized recycling initiatives.
+Specific hazardous items, such as batteries and electronic waste, often have dedicated recycling programs.

-These programs guarantee the safe management of hazardous materials and help decrease the demand for new resource extraction.
+These initiatives ensure the safe handling of hazardous materials while minimizing the need for new resource extraction.

 Treatment